 Pelé is a retired Brazilian professional soccer player who played as a forward.
 He is widely regarded as the greatest FIFA player in history.

 Pele is one of the most inspirational sports movies that talks about the pride of Brazil.
 The movie has amazing moments and really great camera work.

-The acting and direction are simple yet it stunningly highlights all the moments of the life of this legend.
+The acting and direction are simple, yet it stunningly highlights all the moments of this legend’s life.
 You are no soccer fan if you haven’t watched this movie.

 3. Seabiscuit (Release Year 2003)